 And the best part is that you don’t need to be a professional coder to make it happen!

 Here’s how it works:

 These are fully responsive and look great across all devices.
-They were designed to save you time, energy, and headaches in the campaign creation process.
+They were designed to save you time, energy, and headaches during campaign creation.

-And once you’ve selected the right template to reach your marketing goals, you can use the codeless drag and drop visual builder.
+And once you’ve selected the right template to reach your marketing goals, you can use the code less drag-and-drop builder.